 Have you ever received a phone call that says, you MUST pay this amount or else your electricity will be cut off?
-How about someone came to your home claiming that he is from your energy supplier and asks for some sort of money as additional charge?
+How about someone came to your home claiming that he is from your energy supplier and asks for some sort of money as an additional charge?
 Then, you almost fell for an electric company scam.
 Crooks use all kinds of sneaky approaches.
-They try to confuse, pressurise and manipulate you for them to get your hard-earned money worse your identity.
+They try to confuse, pressurize and manipulate you for them to get your hard-earned money worse your identity.
 It is important to know how they work so you can avoid being a victim.
 Let’s see the different strategies of electric company scammers.

 Tricking you into switching energy providers

 This one is less damaging, but it will still cost you some money.
 A representative will call and offer you to switch electricity provider.
-He will try to manipulate you by giving minimal information about competitive energy plans and benefits that you can get, then, on the latter part of this presentation he will ask for registration or switching fee.
+He will try to manipulate you by giving minimal information about competitive energy plans and benefits that you can get, then, on the latter part of this presentation, he will ask for registration or switching fee.

 Make sure before you entertain and provide personal information to an unfamiliar energy supplier do a background check on their website to know if they are legit.